PAC Learning

 Incorrect Model Class

 Our proof assumed that we already knew that the type of region we were looking for was a rectangle.
 But in practice, we rarely know what kind of machine learning model will match the phenomenon being modeled in the data.
 Suppose, instead of a rectangular region, the region we were looking for turned out to be an ellipse, or a parallellogram, or even an arbitrary, amorphous disconnected region.
 A geometric proof would then be much harder, or even impossible.
+The field of adversarial machine learning gives us practical examples.
+For example, small amounts of noise added in to images that change the label of images take advantage of the high-dimensional decision boundaries found in convolutional neural nets, as in Tabacof and Valle (2016)

 In this version of the game, the actual region we are trying to guess is an ellipse, but we can only choose a rectangle.
 Play it a few times and notice that no matter how good your guess is, you will always have some nonzero lower bound on your testing error.